inquiron/devops-tech-test/.github/pull_request_template.md

 - Built a GA pipeline to publish the image into AWS ECR.
   - Optimised pipeline execution time by caching the Docker layers from previous executions.
 Ref https://docs.docker.com/build/ci/github-actions/cache/#local-cache
-  - There is a step to create an ECR but when it fails because exists, the pipeline continues. / `aws ecr create-repository --repository-name $REPOSITORY || echo "Already exists"`
+  - There is a step to create an ECR but when it fails because exists, the pipeline continues.

 3. Kubernetes

 - Deployed an application in a Kubernetes Cluster.
   - Used kustomize overlays to customise each env.
-  - Created a manifest for each resource.  /service and deployment
+  - Created a manifest for each resource.
-  - Generated secrets from a file using kustomize. /Used Secret generator from Kustomize /Ref. kubectl kustomize kustomize/base
+  - Generated secrets from a file using kustomize.
-  - Used deployment to set 2 replicas and recovery.
   - Annotated the service to allow traffic from the internet.
-Ref [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/#service-annotations) /the first annotation is for old clouds.
+Ref [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/#service-annotations)

 4. Deployment